Dental plaque: Detection of plaque build-up

 There are two main methods of detecting dental plaque in the oral cavity: through the application of a disclosing gel or tablet, and/or visually through observation.
 Plaque detection is usually detected clinically by plaque disclosing agents.
 Disclosing agents contain dye which turns bright red to indicate plaque build-up.

 It is important for an individual to be aware of what to look for when doing a self-assessment for dental plaque.
 It is important to be aware that everyone has dental plaque, however, the severity of the build-up and the consequences of not removing the plaque can vary.

 Plaque disclosing gel

 Plaque disclosing products, also known as disclosants, make plaque clinically visible.
 Clean surfaces of the teeth do not absorb the disclosant, only rough surfaces.
-Plaque disclosing gels can be either completed at home or in the dental clinic.
-Before using these at home or in the dental clinic check with your general practitioners for any allergies to iodine, food colouring or any other ingredients that may be present in these products.
+Plaque disclosing gels can be completed either at home or in the dental clinic.
+Before using these at home or in the dental clinic check with your general practitioners for any allergies to iodine, food coloring, or any other ingredients that may be present in these products.
 These gels provide a visual aid in assessing plaque biofilm presence and can also show the maturity of the dental plaque.